pfmaggi/pfmaggi.github.io/content/posts/br_corkscrew_solutions.md

 Corrado pointed out that a recording of the session with [Clarke "the bottleneck guy" Ching](https://www.linkedin.com/in/clarkeching/) is available on YouTube: ["CorkScrew Solutions" UK book premiere](https://www.youtube.com/watch?v=gpKvghf5uHQ).

-[^1]: Knowing Corrado he would argue that it is much better to talk to people and try things first-hand instead of reading a book.
-But we don't all learn in the same way.
-You should pick your option based on how you learn best.
-I've to ruminate on topics, having the time to look at things from different angle to appreciate them before getting the benefit from talking with someone about an idea.
-At least, this is how I feel confident learning new things.